In the beginning…

 These early users were also instrumental in steering the continued evolution of Global Mapper.
 Reacting to requests from individuals, Mike would often create an update to the software and deliver a unique build to the requester, often within a few hours of the initial contact.
 This was a mutually beneficial arrangement: Mike was able to develop functionality that specifically targeted the needs and requirements of a particular industry, and was able to lean on the requester to test the new functionality before it was incorporated into the general release version.
 The requester benefited from the fact that they received a version of Global Mapper that was customized to meet their needs.
 While Global Mapper has matured considerably since these early years and now follows a more formal development process, this underlying reactionary development philosophy is still prevalent today.

-In part two of this Brief History of Global Mapper, we highlight the milestones from 2005 to the present, including the acquisition of Global Mapper by Blue Marble Geographics.
+In part two of this Brief History of Global Mapper, we highlight the milestones from 2005 to the acquisition of Global Mapper by Blue Marble Geographics in late 2011.

 David McKittrick is a Senior Application Specialist at Blue Marble Geographics in Hallowell, Maine.
 A graduate of the University of Ulster in Northern Ireland, McKittrick has spent over 25 years in the field of GIS and mapping, focusing on the application and implementation spatial technology.
 McKittrick has designed and delivered hundreds of GIS training classes, seminars, and presentations and has authored dozens of articles and papers for a variety industry and trade publications.